rushmila/Group3_ZZSC9020_electricity_demand_forecasting/report/unsw-ZZSC9020-report-group3.md

 Our models are optimised for a specific time window (30 minutes).
 Thus, they are suited to detecting patterns in that period.
 A more general model might need help with extreme cases like sharp demand spikes or sudden peak-hour drops.
 This could explain why our model performed better, but this comes at the cost of model forecast period flexibility.
 Our model will struggle if used to forecast a long-time horizon compared to the AEMO model.

-The Fig \ref{AEMO_Prophet_XGBoost} shows the comparison of the forecasted demand among AEMO, XGBoost, and Prophet models.
-The XGBoost model follows the actual demand more closely than the Prophet and AEMO model.
+The Fig \ref{AEMO_Prophet_XGBoost} compares the forecasted demand among the AEMO, XGBoost, and Prophet models.
+The XGBoost model follows the actual demand more closely than the Prophet and AEMO models.

 ```{=tex}
 \begin{figure}[H]